Surgery to Treat Cancer

 Surgery, when used to treat cancer, is a procedure in which a surgeon removes cancer from your body.
 Surgeons are medical doctors with special training in surgery.

 Surgeons often use small, thin knives, called scalpels, and other sharp tools to cut your body during surgery.
 Surgery often requires cuts through skin, muscles, and sometimes bone.
-After surgery, these cuts can be painful and take some time to recover from.
+After surgery, these cuts can be painful and take some time to heal.

 Anesthesia keeps you from feeling pain during surgery.
 Anesthesia refers to drugs or other substances that cause you to lose feeling or awareness.
 There are three types of anesthesia: